Mystic

 The Ireland flag in the parade.

 Lastly, don’t forget to visit Irish Eyes at Olde Mistick Village.
-I’ve previously mentioned the shop a couple times.
 They have everything you would need - a shirt?
 They got it!
 A hat?
 They got it!
 Irish sweaters?
 They got it!
 I love the Irish jewelry selection - make it a memorable trip and get yourself a claddagh ring to remember the fun Irish weekend in Mystic!

 explore the wonders of mystic aquarium